EARTH DAY EVERY DAY. What steps Scalac has already reached on its way to going green

 I’m also glad to say that we are working on a completely new way of giving gifts to our people.
 This is based on collecting points on a special platform, which everyone can then use to buy the best gift for themselves, at a specific time most convenient to them.
 Sometimes, giving people a choice might simply be the best option.

 Supporting local manufacturers is an integral part of supporting the environment.
-It is also the perfect way to fight with our carbon footprint; – one of the main causes of global warming.
+It is also the perfect way to fight our carbon footprint; – one of the main causes of global warming.
 How?
 By collecting goods ourselves, without having to ship things all the way from China or other distant countries, and also by skipping unnecessary packaging.

 Some examples of our local companies: